web-extend/web-extend/docs/guide/start/quick-start.md

 ### Templates

-WebExtend provides the following templates, all using TypeScript by default.
+Bext provides the following templates, all using TypeScript by default.

 - Vanilla
 - [React](https://react.dev/)